autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model.md

-# Creating vehicle interface for Ackermann kinematic model
+# Creating a vehicle interface for an Ackermann kinematic model

-This page introduces a module vehicle_interface and explains how to implement it.
+This page introduces a module vehicle interface and explains how to implement it.

 ## What is a vehicle interface

-`vehicle interface` is an interface that connects the control commands and your hardware.
+Vehicle interface is an interface that connects the control commands and your vehicle's control device.
 Autoware publishes control commands such as:

 - Velocity control
 - Steering control
 - Car light commands

-Then, `vehicle interface` converts these commands into actuation such like:
+Then, the vehicle interface converts these commands into actuations such like:

-- Motors and breaks
+- Motor and brake activation
-- The steering wheel
+- Steering wheel operation
 - Lighting control

-So think of the vehicle interface as a module that runs the hardware to realize the input commands provided by Autoware.
+So think of the vehicle interface as a module that runs the vehicle's control device to realize the input commands provided by Autoware.

 <figure markdown>
   ![vehicle_interface_IO](images/Vehicle-Interface-Bus-ODD-Architecture.drawio.svg){ align=center }